Skip to contents

 Value

-A numeric vector of row-wise counts (unnamed).
+A numeric vector of row-wise counts (unnamed), of length nrow(data).

-Strict matching mode (allow_coercion = FALSE)
+Strict matching (allow_coercion = FALSE)

 Case-insensitive matching (ignore_case = TRUE)